Claude Malhuret: Member of the European Parliament, 1989–1993

 From 1989 to 1993, Malhuret was a Member of the European Parliament.
 In parliament, he served on the Committee on Political Affairs (1989–1990) and the Committee on Culture, Youth, Education and the Media (1992–1993).
-In addition to his committee assignments, he was part of the parliament’s delegation for relations with Japan.
+In addition to his committee assignments, he was part of the parliament's delegation for relations with Japan.

 Mayor of Vichy, 1989–2017

 Malhuret was elected mayor of Vichy and President of the Vichy Urban District in 1989.
 He initiated a massive programme to modernize and restore the glory of the town, alongside other economic partners.
 This included the construction of a vast pedestrian area, upgrading of various hotels and renovation of the spas and Opera House.

-Malhuret stepped down to Vice-President of the Vichy Urban District in 2001, but remained the mayor of Vichy.
+Malhuret stepped down to vice-president of the Vichy Urban District in 2001, but remained the mayor of Vichy.

 Member of the Senate, 2014–present

 Malhuret first became a member of the French Senate in the 2014 elections.

+In 2016, Malhuret publicly endorsed Alain Juppé in The Republicans' primaries for the 2017 presidential election.

 Following the election of Emmanuel Macron as president, Malhuret left the Republicans and became one of the founding members of the new Agir party.

+In 2021, when Agir began to move closer to Macron's Renaissance, he joined Horizons instead.

+In 2023, Malhuret was the Senate's rapporteur on a proposal to ban video-sharing application TikTok.

+2025 speech

+On 4 March 2025, Malhuret delivered an eight-minute speech to the French Senate about Donald Trump, Elon Musk, and NATO.
+Critical of the Trump administration, the speech received significant attention in social media and mainstream media around the world.